Are Eggshells Good for Snake Plants?

-Leftover eggshells have 1.19 percent of nitrogen, 0.38 percent of phosphorus and 0.14 of potassium.
-These nutrients can benefit your growing soil only when you use it in a proper way.
+Leftover eggshells have 1.19 percent nitrogen, 0.38 percent phosphorus, and 0.14 of potassium.
+These nutrients can benefit your growing soil only when you properly use them.

-Adding big chunks of eggshells to snake plant will attract flies and results in bad odour.
-Instead, add pulverized eggshell to compost bin.
+Adding big chunks of eggshells to snake plant will attract flies and results in bad odor.
+Instead, add pulverized eggshells to the compost bin.

-After decomposition, nutrients in this kitchen leftover can enrich your snake plant.
+After decomposition, the nutrients in this kitchen leftover can enrich your snake plant.

-You grow indoor plants for beautifying your space and to purify air.
-Who likes to add foul smelling eggshells to their plants?
+You grow indoor plants to beautify your space and to purify air.
+Who likes to add foul-smelling eggshells to their plants?

 So, should you not use eggshells for snake plants?
-Is there any benefit by using eggshells for snake plant?
+Is there any benefit of using eggshells for snake plants?

 All your queries will be answered later in this article.

-Why you shouldn’t use eggshells for snake plant?
+Why you shouldn’t use eggshells for snake plants?

-Benefits of eggshells for garden are surrounded by two groups.
-One claim it is just a myth and eggshells can’t decompose and they have no serious impact on growing soil.
+The benefits of eggshells for the garden are surrounded by two groups.
+One claims it is just a myth, and eggshells can’t decompose, and they have no serious impact on growing soil.

-With this nutritional profile anyone will confirm the use of this home available ingredient for garden.
-But, they must be decomposed to be used by plant.
+With this nutritional profile, anyone will confirm the use of this home-available ingredient for the garden.
+But, they must be decomposed to be used by plants.

-This site claims that eggshells pieces can’t be decomposed even in 2 years.
-Further it states that adding eggshells pieces to compost pile is of no use and it can’t improve soil pH.
+This site claims that eggshell pieces can’t be decomposed even in 2 years.
+Further, it states that adding eggshell pieces to the compost pile is of no use and can’t improve soil pH.

-Anyway, Masterclass.com states that calcium in eggshells can be used by plant over the period of time.
-They release nutrients slowly over the time.
+Anyway, Masterclass.com states that calcium in eggshells can be used by the plant over some time.
+They release nutrients slowly over time.

 What’s my take?

-Adding eggshells will not enrich the soil instantly.
-Eggshells improve aeration and organic matter in the white membrane of eggshell will add at-least adds trace elements to the soil.
+Adding eggshells will only enrich the soil slowly.
+Eggshells improve aeration, and organic matter in the white membrane of eggshells will add at least trace elements to the soil.

-If you’re relying on eggshells to fertilize your snake plant, then don’t use it.
+If you’re relying on eggshells to fertilize your snake plant, then don’t use them.

-I recommend using powdered or pulverized eggshells to compost bin.
-Apart from adding little nutrients to soil, it will reduce environmental wastage.
+I recommend using powdered or pulverized eggshells in the compost bin.
+Apart from adding little nutrients to the soil, it will reduce environmental wastage.

-Also Read: Why you shouldn’t use coffee grounds for snake plant?
+Also Read: Why you shouldn’t use coffee grounds for snake plants?

-Yes, they are good to use pulverized eggshells to snake plant.
+Yes, they are good to use pulverized eggshells to snake plants.
 However, this kitchen leftover won’t give an instant nutritional boost to your plant.

-Also, you should soil test before using eggshells.
+Also, you should do a soil test before using eggshells.

 Calcium carbonate in eggshells can increase soil pH and make it more alkaline (1).
-Where-as your snake plant prefer neutral to slightly acidic soil to thrive.
+Whereas your snake plant prefers neutral to slightly acidic soil to thrive.

 Remember this: You should not replace your balanced liquid or granular fertilizer with eggshells.